cyrus-raitava/Fusion-QtWebApp/README.md

 The QtWebApp library has been used within this project, developed by [Stefan Frings](http://stefanfrings.de/qtwebapp/index-en.html), in accordance with the LGPL license attached.

+A tutorial for his QtWebApp library can be found [here](http://stefanfrings.de/qtwebapp/tutorial/index.html).

 For questions/queries regarding the project, you can email me at:

 _**cyrus.raitava@gmail.com**_